aman27singh/CareerOS/README.md

-# 🚀 CareerOS: Your AI-Powered Career Co-Pilot
+# 🚀 CareerCoach: Your AI-Powered Career Co-Pilot

-**CareerOS** is a high-fidelity, data-driven dashboard designed to gamify and accelerate your professional growth.
+**CareerCoach** is a high-fidelity, data-driven dashboard designed to gamify and accelerate your professional growth.
 It combines AI-powered skill analysis, real-time market data, and a tiered community system to transform your career journey into an epic quest.

 ---